 What if I have my own books to bring?

-- Limit the number of books you bring to 10.
+- Limit the number of books you bring to 10, although, if your 10 books sell out, you may replenish your supply.

-- Include an inventory control slip in each book.
-It should list the book title, author, selling price, and a number — 1 through 10.
+- When you check in, we will give you an inventory control slip to fill out and insert into each of your books.
+It will list the book title, author, selling price, and a number — 1 through 10.

 The Consignment Bookstore opens Thursday morning at noon.
 There is an established commission rate of 10%.
 You must pick up any remaining books before the workshop ends.
 Books left after the workshop ends will not be returned.